-The second floor of the workshop areas are connected by a metal pedestrian bridge spanning the entire CNC shop which allows you to view the machines through the metal grate floor.
+The second floor of the workshop areas is connected by a metal pedestrian bridge spanning the entire CNC shop, which allows a view of the machines through the metal grate floor.
 The pedestrian bridge was assembled on site and weaves through the existing structural trusses of the pier structure.

 Another project highlight is the custom lounge with a 360-degree wood slat system with integral wood slat seats.
 The architect designed many seating iterations to make sure the comfort level was perfect for long-term seating.